shree998/Campus-Expert/9-hubot/README.md

 Completing this module earns:
 - The "Hubot" badge!
-- Eligibility for funding support to host GraphQL workshops on your campus or at hackathons GitHub supports.
+- Eligibility for funding support to host Hubot workshops on your campus or at hackathons GitHub supports.